cppimmo/DCS-EFM-ImGui/README.md

 ![ImGui demo working in-game with an EFM aircraft plugin.](Images/InDCS.jpg)

 FmGui is a source only library that implements the Dear ImGui library, and optionally the ImPlot extension, for use with the DCS: World EFM API.
 Its purpose is to greatly ease the development process of the user's EFM.
-You can view the Doxygen documentation for the project at:  [https://cppimmo.github.io/DCS-EFM-ImGui/](https://cppimmo.github.io/DCS-EFM-ImGui/).

 **Project Links**